david-cortes/ctpfrec/README.md

 For a more detailed example, see the IPython notebook [recommending products with RetailRocket's event logs](http://nbviewer.jupyter.org/github/david-cortes/ctpfrec/blob/master/example/ctpfrec_retailrocket.ipynb) illustrating its usage with the RetailRocket dataset consisting of activity logs (view, add-to-basket, purchase) and item descriptions.

-This package contains only functionality related to fitting this model.
-For general evaluation metrics for recommendations on implicit data see other packages such as [lightFM](https://github.com/lyst/lightfm).

 ## Documentation

 Documentation is available at readthedocs: [http://ctpfrec.readthedocs.io](http://ctpfrec.readthedocs.io/en/latest/)